siom79/japicmp/README.md

             Provides the path to the xml output file.
 ```

-When your library implements interfaces or extends classes from other libraries than the JDK, you will
+When your library implements interfaces or extends classes from other libraries than the JDK and you want to evaluate binary
-have to add these to the class path:
+compatibility you must specify the classpath for the two different versions:

+    java -jar japicmp-0.5.1-jar-with-dependencies.jar -n new-version.jar -o old-version.jar --new-classpath other-library-v2.jar
+        --old-classpath other-library-v1.jar

+In case the classpath for both versions did not change, you can add the library using the standard way:

 	java -cp japicmp-0.5.1-jar-with-dependencies.jar;otherLibrary.jar japicmp.JApiCmp -n new-version.jar -o old-version.jar